Categorical E-Graphs for Lambda Calculi: Abstract

 \section{Abstract}

-Equality saturation, a technique for program optimisation and reasoning, has gained attention due to the resurgence of equality graphs (e-graphs).
-E-graphs represent equivalence classes of terms under rewrite rules, enabling simultaneous rewriting across a family of terms.
-However, they struggle in domains like $\lambda$-calculus that involve variable binding, due to a lack of native support for bindings.
-Building on recent work interpreting e-graphs categorically as morphisms in semilattice-enriched symmetric monoidal categories, we extend this framework to closed symmetric monoidal categories to handle bindings.
-We provide a concrete combinatorial representation using hierarchical hypergraphs and introduce a corresponding double-pushout (DPO) rewriting mechanism.
-Finally, we establish the equivalence of term rewriting and DPO rewriting, with the key property that the combinatorial representation absorbs the equations of the symmetric monoidal category.
+Equality saturation is a powerful technique for program optimisation and reasoning, driven by the use of equivalence classes of terms under rewrite rules.
+These equivalence classes lie at the root of data structures called equality graphs (e-graphs).
+Despite their numerous advantages, until recently e-graphs lacked native support for variable binding, limiting their applicability to programming languages.
+We propose to address this problem from a categorical perspective by extending the interpretation of e-graphs as string diagrams, namely morphisms in symmetric monoidal semilattice-enriched categories which we additionally equip with a monoidal closed structure.
+We further define a concrete representation using hierarchical hypergraphs, and introduce a corresponding double-pushout (DPO) rewriting system.
+Finally, we establish the equivalence between term rewriting and DPO rewriting, with the combinatorial model inherently absorbing the equations of the symmetric monoidal structure.
+Our approach, specifically designed for lambda calculi, is compared and contrasted with slotted e-graphs — an alternative method for incorporating variable binding within e-graphs.